 The procedure, skill or actions often used to produce engineering graphics can be regarded as technical drawing or drafting.
 Note that technical drawing is also be applied in disciplines that are not usually regarded as fields of engineering; examples include landscaping, architecture, environmental health science, cabinet making, garment-making, etc.

 Engineering graphics often combines many colors, various texts, and illustrations in order to communicate clearly and effectively using drawings, especially with people who understand the language of technical, or engineering drawing.

-The complete eBook of this article can be obtained by following the links below and reading further: basically, both the article and eBook discuss the following topics which can be read online by following the links below:
+The complete eBook of this article can be obtained by following the links below and reading the contents.
+Basically, both the article and eBook discuss the following topics which can be read by following the links below:

 - What is Engineering Design?

 - Application of Technical Drawing with Engineering Graphics in Engineering Design.